 Indulge in designer sneakers

-We can’t emphasize enough on the importance of sticking to a formal code of dressing when it comes to designer sneakers, because the footwear keeps up to the caliber of the suit.
-So the inverse is true as well.
+We can’t emphasise enough on the importance of sticking to a code of dressing where the footwear keeps up with the caliber of the suit.
 If you are sticking to formalwear, invest in high-quality sneakers.
 They don’t need to be flashy – they just need to have accents of simple elegance and minimalism.

-Be it a leather upper or even mesh, as long as your sneakers look classy and keep up to a certain amount of formal code, you’re doing it right.
+Be it a leather upper or even mesh, as long as your sneakers look classy, you’re doing it right.
 Take a pair of white sneakers with red accents from Onitsuka Tiger or a pair of textured leather sneakers from Hugo Boss.